-Long, appearing conical when seen from above; from side tapering uniformly to tip of nose.
+Long, appearing conical when seen from above; viewed from the side, tapering uniformly to tip of nose.
 Skull only slightly arched.
 Neither too broad nor too narrow, sloping gradually without prominent stop into slightly arched muzzle.
 Length from tip of nose to eyes equal to length from eyes to occiput.
 In Wire haired, particularly, ridges over eyes strongly prominent, giving appearance of slightly broader skull.
-Lips well stretched, neatly covering lower jaw.
-Strong jaw bones not too square or snipy, but opening wide.
+Lips closely fitting, neatly covering lower jaw.

 Medium size, almond shaped, set obliquely.
 Dark except in chocolates, where they can be lighter.
 In dapples one or both ‘wall’ eyes permissible.

 Set high, and not too far forward.
 Broad, of moderate length, and well rounded (not pointed or folded).
 Forward edge touching cheek.
 Mobile, and when at attention back of ear directed forward and outward.

 Teeth strongly developed, powerful canine teeth fitting closely.
 Jaws strong, with a perfect, regular and complete scissor bite, i.e. upper teeth closely overlapping lower teeth and set square to the jaws.
 Complete dentition important.